 I went to look at my scrawny little runt, another young horse Vic – What are you doing?!
 But 5 not 3 and not a £400 racehorse reject, a nice young horse… by the sharpest stallion in history!!
 IDIOT!!!
 BUT… He was kind, he was gentle, and he was quiet and a little introvert – just like me at the time.
 At that point I was at rock bloody bottom in every way.
 I had gone through 4 years of a 6 year turbulent (and not very nice) marriage.
 I loved that scraggly bag pony instantly.

 I rode him home 2 days later and only 2 months after that we were out at our first show, 2 years after that we were at the Nationals!
-Now, 4 and a half years later I love this utter saviour of a horse for everything he has done for me.
+Now, almost 7 years later I love this utter saviour of a horse for everything he has done for me.
 The times I’ve sobbed into his shaggy irish mane, the laughter and joy he’s brought to my life.
 Non horsey New Husband (Daddy Carrot) even loves him for making me so happy.
 My one and only.
 Here’s to many more years with you by my side lovely boy.